gitter-badger/web-automation-2017/README.md

 An example might be "When I get a new entry from a Wufoo form, create a new lead in Salesforce."
 Zapier thrives for granularity.
-User can pick what fields from the trigger service should go to the action service.
+The user can pick what fields from the trigger service should go to the action service.
 For instance, the phone number from Wufoo form should be the work phone of the new Salesforce lead.

 ## Huginn